Ziguinchor: History

-Under the French, Ziguinchor became a major trade port, mostly due to the intensive groundnut cultivation the colonial government encouraged in the interior.
+Under the French, Ziguinchor became a major trade port, mostly due to the intensive groundnut cultivation which the colonial government encouraged in the interior.
 By 1900, the area was largely converted to Christianity, although significant Syncretist and Muslim communities flourish.

-Rice growing, the traditional crop of the region, was hurt by the push to cultivate groundnuts, and extensive forest areas were cleared.
-The French government also imported rice across West Africa from the intensive farming they encouraged in French Indochina, shrinking the market for Casamance's main produce.
+Rice growing, the traditional crop of the region, was hurt by the government's push to cultivate groundnuts.
+They forced the clearing of extensive forest areas.
+The French government also imported rice from the intensive farming they encouraged in French Indochina, shrinking the market for Casamance's traditional main produce.

-After independence, the city saw its economic growth slow, in part due to the War of Independence in neighboring Guinea-Bissau.
-Portuguese military crossed into the area at least once, pursuing PAIG rebels, and cannon fire could be heard in the city for much of the war.
-During this period Ziguinchor became a main post for both the Senegalese Army and French forces, guarding the frontier; a frontier which cut in two Diola families and communities.
+After independence, the city's economic growth slowed, in part due to the War of Independence in neighboring Guinea-Bissau.
+The Portuguese military crossed into the area at least once, pursuing PAIGC rebels.
+Cannon fire could be heard in the city for much of the war.
+During this period Ziguinchor became a main post for both the Senegalese Army and French forces, guarding the frontier that cut Jola families and communities in two.

 As the capital of Casamance, Ziguinchor has been at the center of a three-decade-long conflict with Dakar that has flared into open civil war on more than one occasion.
 With a population with a majority of Diola and Christian, the effects of a large migration of Wolof Muslims fleeing drought in the north during the 1970s caused tensions to flare.
 A 1983 demonstration against price rises in Ziguinchor Market was put down violently by Senegalese forces, and an insurgency by the Movement of Democratic Forces of Casamance (MFDC) followed, effectively wrecking the economy of the region.
 The 2004 peace accords, signed in Ziguinchor, were hoped to be the end of the violence, but in 2006, sporadic fighting by an MFDC split and laying of land mines again erupted in rural areas nearby.

+Ousmane Sonko, a prominent opposition leader, was elected mayor of Ziguinchor in 2022.
+The city was the scene of large protests in June 2023 after his conviction on charges that many Senegalese, especially youth, view as a political ploy by President Macky Sall to discredit a rival.